 CHS has a zero tolerance for fighting.
-This 0 tolerance applies to both physical and verbal confrontations.
+This zero-tolerance applies to both physical and verbal confrontations.
 Fighting is prohibited at all times on any LCSD #2 properties, and while attending all school-sponsored activities.
 Students who are involved in a fight will be subjected to the following and/or additional, discipline procedures:

-First offense- 1-3 day suspension Second offense- 3-5 day suspension
+1st Offense - 1-3 day suspension 2nd Offense - 3-5 day suspension

-Third offense- 5-10 day suspension, referral to Superintendent Discipline may vary due to the type, extent, and nature of an individual student's involvement in a fight.
+3rd Offense - 5-10 day suspension referral to Superintendent

+- Discipline may vary due to the type, extent, and nature of an individual student's involvement in a fight. - This will be tracked for students during the 7^{th} - 8^{th} grade years cumulatively and counting of occurrences will reset and continue again cumulatively during students 9^{th} - 12^{th} grade year.